'Kanyadaan' an outdated ritual or important custom? Alia Bhatt's ad sparks debate | Entertainment

 ''But I'm still my parents' daughter after I got married...
 'Kanyadaan' is like you're giving me away and you have nothing to do with me anymore...
 You're severing ties like I'm some object basically that you're giving away.
 My parents did understand it but the issue was 'this is how it is, has been, and will be'.''
 Actor Kangana Ranaut was among those who disagreed.

 Criticizing the ad in an Instagram post, she said, ''Humble request to all brands... don't use religion, minority, majority politics to sell things...
 Stop manipulating naive consumers with shrewd divisive concepts and advertising...
 Please stop mocking Hindus and their rituals...''
-One of the Twitter users echoed similar sentiments.
+A Twitter user echoed similar sentiments.

 ''Our traditions are not regressive, your mindsets surely are!
 Kanyadaan is a sacred tradition, where a father/parent parts with their most precious and cherished daughter, a bittersweet emotional moment filled with hopes, promises, and dreams,'' the user wrote.